 - Being vulnerable to lower or unwanted energies

-To be grounded is to be energetically centred and sustained.
+When grounded you feel safe with no need to compulsively talk, act or react.
+A grounded person simply shows up.
+And is be energetically centred and sustained.
 You have access to your core, your wholeness and your discernment.

-Think of a tree with a strong root system below giving a strong foundation to work from and the ability to spread your physical branches etherically outwards.
+- Think of a tree with a strong root system giving a strong foundation to work from and the ability to spread physical branches outwards.
 A tree is strong and centred at its core and has flexibility to move when a strong wind blows and still maintains its footing.

 - Orient and internally describe your environment in detail.
 The more of your senses you involve the deeper the grounding.
 You can do this anywhere.